reilabs/starknet-replay/README.md

 using data from the Pathfinder database.
 It reports the frequency with which each `libfunc` has been called when replaying the transactions.

+It's also possible to export the histogram of the most frequently used libfuncs by number of calls.
+The data plotted in the histogram is filtered to only include the libfuncs that amount to 80% of the total calls in the replay.
+This helps readability and visual analysis.

 Only `INVOKE` transactions of Sierra contracts are used for this report because only Sierra contracts use libfuncs and only `INVOKE` transactions execute Sierra code.
 Rejected transactions are included because they are still useful to